pickle-prick/rubik/README.md

-In order to work with the codebase, you'll need the [Microsoft C/C++ Build Tools v15 (2017) or later](https://aka.ms/vs/17/release/vs_BuildTools.exe), for both the Windows SDK and the MSVC/Clang compiler and linker. (**Note: Currently only clang can be used)
+In order to work with the codebase, you'll need the [Microsoft C/C++ Build Tools v15 (2017) or later](https://aka.ms/vs/17/release/vs_BuildTools.exe), for both the Windows SDK and the MSVC/Clang compiler and linker. (**Note**: Currently only clang can be used)

 Install [Vulkan SDK](https://www.lunarg.com/vulkan-sdk/) for windows